Irish War of Independence: Summer 1920

 While the IRA was less active in the north-east than in the south, Ulster unionists saw themselves as besieged by Irish republicans.
 The January and June 1920 local elections saw Irish nationalists and republicans win control of many northern urban councils, as well as Tyrone and Fermanagh county councils.
 Derry City had its first Irish nationalist and Catholic mayor.

 Fighting broke out in Derry on 18 June 1920 and lasted a week.
-Catholic homes were attacked in the mainly-Protestant Waterside, and Catholics fled by boat across the Foyle while coming under fire.
+Catholic homes were attacked in the mainly Protestant Waterside, and Catholics fled by boat across the Foyle while coming under fire.
 In the Cityside, Loyalists fired from the Fountain neighbourhood into Catholic streets, while the IRA occupied St Columb's College and returned fire.
 At least fourteen Catholics and five Protestants were killed in the violence.
 Eventually, 1,500 British troops were deployed in Derry and imposed a curfew.

 On 17 July, British Colonel Gerald Smyth was assassinated by the IRA in Cork.
-He had told police officers to shoot civilians who did not immediately obey orders.
+He had allegedly told police officers to shoot civilians who did not immediately obey orders.
 Smyth came from Banbridge, County Down.
 Loyalists retaliated by attacking many Catholic homes and businesses in Banbridge and expelling Catholics from their jobs, forcing many to flee the town.
 There were similar attacks in nearby Dromore.

 On 21 July, loyalists drove 8,000 "disloyal" co-workers from their jobs in the Belfast shipyards, all of them either Catholics or Protestant labour activists.
 Some were viciously attacked.
 This was partly in response to recent IRA actions and partly because of competition over jobs due to high unemployment.
 It was fuelled by rhetoric from Unionist politicians.
 In his Twelfth of July speech, Edward Carson had called for loyalists to take matters into their own hands, and had linked republicanism with socialism and the Catholic Church.
-The expulsions sparked fierce sectarian rioting in Belfast, and British troops fired machine-guns to disperse rioters.
-Eleven Catholics and eight Protestants were killed and hundreds wounded.
+The expulsions sparked fierce sectarian rioting in Belfast, and British troops used machine-guns to disperse rioters.
+By the end of the day, eleven Catholics and eight Protestants were killed and hundreds wounded.
 Catholic workers were soon driven out of all major Belfast factories.
 In response, the Dáil approved the 'Belfast Boycott' of Unionist-owned businesses and banks in the city.
 It was enforced by the IRA, who halted trains and lorries and destroyed goods.

 On 22 August, the IRA assassinated RIC Inspector Oswald Swanzy as he left church in Lisburn.
 Swanzy had been implicated in the killing of Cork Mayor Tomás Mac Curtain.
 In revenge, loyalists burned and looted hundreds of Catholic businesses and homes in Lisburn, forcing many Catholics to flee (see the Burnings in Lisburn).
 As a result, Lisburn was the first town to recruit special constables.
 After some of them were charged with rioting, their colleagues threatened to resign, and they were not prosecuted.